-Winners Announced for 2016 Wheelchair Division of the Peachtree Road Race
+Winners Announced for 2017 Wheelchair Division of the AJC Peachtree Road Race

 Thousands of spectators turned out today to watch this year’s Wheelchair Division of the Peachtree Road Race in Atlanta.
-The 35th annual 10K race drew 62 wheelchair athletes from six countries.
+The 36th annual 10K race drew 62 wheelchair athletes from seven countries.

 The 6.2-mile competition began on Lenox Road in the heart of Buckhead, Atlanta’s shopping district, and followed Peachtree Road for six miles before slicing through the heart of Midtown to the finish line at 10th Street and Piedmont Park.
 The race is the one of the largest and fastest wheelchair 10Ks in the country.

-The top finishers in each division received peach-shaped crystalline trophies in a ceremony at Piedmont Park following the race.
-Then, racers attended a post-race brunch at Shepherd Center and its Junior Committee, which helps organize the race, doled out cash prizes totaling $43,000.
+The top finishers in each division received peach-shaped crystalline trophies in a ceremony at Shepherd Center following the race.
+Then, racers attended a post-race brunch and its Junior Committee, which helps organize the race, doled out cash prizes.
 Numerous Shepherd Center volunteers and staff members coordinated race logistics, including reviewing applications, orchestrating the start and finish, monitoring the times and overseeing the needs of the athletes.

-The Atlanta Track Club was the platinum sponsor of the event, and MARTA and Mobility Works were the Silver Sponsors.
-Sponsors provided pre-and post-race brunches, defraying travel and lodging expenses for racers, and awarding cash prizes to winners.
+The Atlanta Track Club was the platinum sponsor of the event, and MARTA was the silver sponsor.
+Other donors included Intercontinental Buckhead Hotel, the Kyle Pease Foundation and Global Flowers.
+Sponsors provided pre-and post-race brunches, defrayed travel and lodging expenses for racers and awarded cash prizes to winners.

 A complete list of Wheelchair Division winners and more race information is availabe as a PDF download above.
 Additional race results are available at atlantatrackclub.org.

 Photos by Kevin Liles